GrahamPark/Math_Library/README.md

 # Math_Library
- A highly templated math library used for graphic engines.
+ A templated math library used for graphic engines.